nutellayan/cwWorld/use-cases/use-case-18.md

-# USE CASE: 18 Access Population Data for a Specific Country
+# USE CASE: 18 Report listing all capital cities in a continent organized by population size

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee, I require access to the population data for a specific country.
-This will enable me to obtain demographic insights and perform analyses related to the population distribution within the chosen country.
+*As an employee, I want to generate a report listing all capital cities in a continent organized by population size.*

 ### Scope